-Also known as venereal warts or condylomata acuminata, genital warts are small growths that appear on the genitals or sometimes the anus.
-They aren’t always visible to the naked eye, usually under 5mm in size, but can range to several centimetres.
+The warts are not always visible to the naked eye.
+They are usually under 5mm in size, but can range up to several centimetres.
 They are typically the same or a slightly darker shade than your skin colour, and can appear either separately or in clusters.

 In women, genital warts can appear: